This Handbook contains everything you need to know about this Secret Compass Adventure Academy expedition to the Balkans.

 It is advised that you book a flexible flight ticket that can be changed or refunded if the expedition dates are changed or if it is cancelled for any reason.
 See our online Terms and Conditions.

-You need to be at the team hotel in Tirana by 1100 on the 18th May 2019 and the expedition officially ends after breakfast on the 27th May 2019 although you are free to depart anytime as many flights depart early in the morning.
+You should arrive into Tirana International Airport Nënë Tereza.
+Transfers to the team hotel are not included to allow for maximum flexibility for team members, but can be easily arranged in advance.
+You need to be at the team hotel by 1100 on the 16th May 2020 and the expedition officially ends after breakfast on the 25th May 2020, although you are free to depart anytime as many flights depart early in the morning.

 Travel insurance that provides cover for emergency repatriation in case of a medical emergency is compulsory for all expeditions.
 You should be aware that many standard insurance policies may not cover you adequately for all aspects of a remote expedition and so we strongly recommend that you purchase a suitably designed insurance policy.
 Secret Compass cannot comment on the suitability of your cover so if you are in any doubt please contact your policy provider and ask them to confirm that you are covered to our minimum standard (below).